 - Lemon.
 You ideally want a fresh lemon because you’ll be using the zest, but if you can’t find one, just use 1 teaspoon of bottled lemon juice instead.

 - Fish sauce.
-This is optional and I know it seems unconventional but I PROMISE you won’t regret using it.
-This is my secret ingredient in SO many recipes and it just adds an unreal savoury depth here, that you don’t get from salt alone.
+This is optional, and I know it seems unconventional, but I PROMISE you won’t regret using it.
+This is my secret ingredient in SO many recipes, and it just adds an unreal savoury depth that you don’t get from salt alone.

 How to Make Lemony Zucchini Butter Beans

-Cook your bacon until super crispy, then remove from the pan.
-Add your sliced leek, zucchini, olive oil and salt and cook, stirring occasionally, until they’ve softened.
+- Cook your bacon until super crispy, then remove from the pan.
+Add your sliced leek, zucchini, olive oil, and salt.

-Add the bacon back in, along with most of the lemon zest (keep a little back to use as a garnish on top).
-Stir them through the beans, then give them a taste and add a little more salt if you think it needs it.
-Finish with the rest of the lemon zest and a little more za’atar, then enjoy while hot.
+- Give the beans a taste and add a little more salt if you like.
+Finish with the remaining lemon zest and a little more za’atar, then enjoy while hot and saucy.

 Lemony Zucchini Butter Beans FAQs